chantelwetzel-noaa/data_summary/doc/_main.md

 # Black rockfish
  The most recent assessment of Black rockfish was a full assessment conducted in 2015.
 Across available data, Black rockfish have been observed and sampled generally by both commercial and recreational fisheries.

  Across all years of available data, commercial fisheries have collected a total of 116,789 length observations, 20,281 age readings, and 20,602 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 89,906 length observations, 11,041 age readings, and 19,376 otoliths that are available to be aged.
-In California, since 2000, a total of 12,240 length observations, 287 age readings, and 668 otoliths have been collected In Oregon, since 2000, a total of 77,573 length observations, 10,735 age readings, and 18,708 otoliths have been collected In Washington, since 2000, a total of 93 length observations, 19 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 12,240 length observations, 287 age readings, and 668 otoliths have been collected.
+In Oregon, since 2000, a total of 77,573 length observations, 10,735 age readings, and 18,708 otoliths have been collected.
+In Washington, since 2000, a total of 93 length observations, 19 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 404,735 length observations, 55,734 age readings, and 14,600 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 377,243 length observations, 47,291 age readings, and 14,230 otoliths that are available to be aged.
-In California, since 2003, a total of 130,782 length observations, 0 age readings, and 462 otoliths have been collected In Oregon, since 2003, a total of 197,304 length observations, 17,262 age readings, and 10,107 otoliths have been collected In Washington, since 2003, a total of 49,157 length observations, 30,029 age readings, and 3,661 otoliths have been collected
+In California, since 2003, a total of 130,782 length observations, 0 age readings, and 462 otoliths have been collected.
+In Oregon, since 2003, a total of 197,304 length observations, 17,262 age readings, and 10,107 otoliths have been collected.
+In Washington, since 2003, a total of 49,157 length observations, 30,029 age readings, and 3,661 otoliths have been collected.